-Figure 6.1(a) and Figure 6.2(a) plot the average maximum operating frequency (Fmax) versus area for 2W/4R and 4W/8R memories of increasing depth (denoted by the number next to the data point).
+Figure 7(a) and Figure 8(a) plot the average maximum operating frequency (Fmax) versus area for 2W/4R and 4W/8R memories of increasing depth (denoted by the number next to the data point).
 It is apparent that the pure ALM implementation (Pure-ALM) is inefficient: for the 4W/8R memory, 32 elements requires 3213 ALMs and 256 elements requires 23767 ALMs.
-The larger of these pure ALM designs are likely too large to be practical for most applications.
+The larger of these pure ALM designs are likely impractially large for most applications.

-Looking at the MLAB-based LVT implementations (LVT-MLAB) for 2W/4R, the designs are smaller but achieve a slower Fmax than the corresponding pure ALM designs due to interconnect delays between the multiple MLABs required to implement the full width and depth of a memory (see Section 2.3).
+Looking at the MLAB-based LVT implementations (LVT-MLAB) for 2W/4R, the designs are smaller but achieve a slower Fmax than the corresponding pure ALM designs.
 For the 4W/8R designs, the MLAB-based LVT implementations are both larger and slower than the corresponding pure ALM designs.
 Furthermore, the MLAB-based designs cannot support memories deeper than 64 elements since Quartus cannot place and route them.
-Overall the MLAB-based designs are not compelling, except for providing an area-Fmax trade-off relative to the pure ALM designs for 2W/4R memories.
+Overall the MLAB-based designs are uncompelling, except for providing an area-Fmax trade-off relative to the pure ALM designs for 2W/4R memories.